cloudscribe/cloudscribe.Web.Pagination/README.md

 This was implemented in support of a larger project [cloudscribe.Core.Web](https://github.com/joeaudette/cloudscribe/) but has been moved to a separate repository since it has no dependencies on other "cloudscribe" components and should be useful in any ASP.NET 5/MVC 6 project that needs pagination.

 Much/most of the credit for this project should go to the [MvcPaging](https://github.com/martijnboland/MvcPaging) project.
-Some of the ideas, logic, tests, and demo content are borrowed from this project.
+Some of the ideas, logic, tests, and demo content are borrowed from that project.

 In addition to the PagerTagHelper, this project also has an HtmlHelper for Alphabetic pagination that can be used to filter the paged content in conjunction with the numeric pager.